Baby and I collaborated on a couple of newborn photo sessions a few weeks ago and I thought I’d pass along some tips I picked up along the way.

 - I’ve read that the best age to take newborn photos is in the first 14 days, while the baby is still very sleepy.
 I took these photos at 7 days and 9 days.
 I wanted to sneak them in before her skin started peeling or she got a weepy blocked tear duct or cradle cap or all that other ugly stuff.
-(Elise had all of these at the same time, so I am well acquainted.)
+(My oldest had all of these at the same time, so I am well acquainted.)
 I don’t know if any of them will actually happen, but why procrastinate and miss my opportunity for good photos?

 - Feed the baby prior to the photo shoot.
 You want them to fall into that deep sleep and a full belly will help with that.